Best Methods For Identifying Tree Species

-SUGAR MAPLE BARK textures are quite variable showing deeper furrows with age.
+Sugar Maple bark textures are quite variable showing deeper furrows with age.
 The oldest trees exhibit flake-like plates that are stubborn if you try to peel them off, while younger trees possess fairly smooth bark.
-Colors of the tree bark also vary exhibiting greenish-gray to gray when younger, while older trees exhibit more silver-gray tones.
+Colors of the tree bark can also vary exhibiting greenish-gray to gray when younger, while older trees exhibit more silver-gray tones.

-SUGAR MAPLE AUTUMN COLORS can vary from yellow, yellowish green, red, orange, or more rarely, pink or purplish with bright green veins.
-The above autumn colored leaves all dropped to the ground from the same tree where I was delighted to pick them up.
-They are among the most beautiful autumn leaves I have ever seen.
+The photo above of Sugar Maple autumn leaves all dropped to the ground from the same tree where I was delighted to pick them up.

 2. Red Maple (Acer rubrum)

-RED MAPLE SPRING FLOWER: You would think the Red Maple tree was named for its seasonal red leaf color, but instead, the Red Maple was named for its flower color.
-As spring unfolds, the deep red blooms of the Red Maple cover the tree then drop to the ground splattering city streets and lawns in a blanket of red.
+You would think the Red Maple tree was named for its seasonal red leaf color, but instead, the Red Maple was named for its flower color.
+As spring unfolds, the deep red blooms of the Red Maple cover the tree then drop to the ground splattering city streets and lawns in a sprinkles of red.

 3. Silver Maple (Acer saccharinum)

-Silver Maple Tree Size and Form: Large up 80 feet (24 m) high.
-Trunk sometimes separating near the ground into 3-4 upright stems which are branch free for a considerable distance; long, slender branches bend downward, but with their tips ascending in a graceful curve.
-Crown broad, especially in the upper portion.
+The Silver Maple tree is large growing up 80 feet (24 m) high.
+Trunk sometimes separating near the ground into 3 to 4 upright stems which are branch free for a considerable distance; long, slender branches bend downward, but with their tips ascending in a graceful curve.
+Crown is broad, especially in the upper portion.

-SILVER MAPLE BARK becomes dark silvery-gray with flaky elongated plates free at both ends.
+The Silver Maple tree bark at maturity reveals a dark silvery-gray tone with flaky elongated plates free at both ends.
 Like its cousins, the Sugar Maple and the Red Maple, their younger trees have much smoother thinner bark.

-SILVER MAPLE AUTUMN COLOR leaves are slower to get their seasonal colors than other maple varieties and often lose their leaves before they even have a chance to change color.
+Here in Michigan, the Silver Maple's leaves are slower to get their seasonal colors than other maple varieties and often lose their leaves before the color change.
 But, depending on their location, they can be just as spectacular as their cousin varieties.

 4. Black Oak (Quercus velutina)

-Black Oak Tree Size and Form: Large tree up to 80 feet (25m) high.
-Slender branches and stout branchlets form a wide-spreading, often irregular, rounded crown; dead lower branches usually not persistent on lower trunk.
+The Black Oak is a large tree growing up to 100 feet (30m) high.
+Slender branches and stout branchlets form a wide-spreading, dense, often irregular, rounded, flat-topped crown; dead lower branches usually not persistent on lower trunk.

 I was initially confused when trying to identify several species of the majestic Oaks, but the following information helped clear some things up.
 Oak trees are a group of hardwood trees categorized into two families both possessing large leaves measuring 5 to 9 inches (12 to 22 cm) long.